usdot-jpo-ode/jpo-cvdp/docs/diagrams/data-flow/README.md

 The purpose of this diagram is to show how data flows through the Privacy Protection Module.

 ## Key Explanation
-- The blue rectangles are java classes that belong to this repository.
+- The blue rectangles are C++ classes that belong to this repository.
 - The yellow ovals are kafka topics that the PPM consumes from and produces to.

 ## Data Flow Explanation